wolviecb/basic-auth/README.md

 HTTP Authentication implementation in Go
 ========================================

-This is an implementation of HTTP Basic and HTTP Digest authentication in Go language.
-It is designed as a simple wrapper for http.RequestHandler functions.
+This is an implementation of HTTP Basic in Go language.
+Which is basically a mash-up of [abbot/go-http-auth](https://github.com/abbot/go-http-auth) and [GehirnInc/crypt](https://github.com/GehirnInc/crypt)

 Features
 --------

- * Supports HTTP Basic and HTTP Digest authentication.
+* Supports HTTP Basic
- * Supports htpasswd and htdigest formatted files.
+* Supports htpasswd formatted files.
 * Automatic reloading of password files.
 * Pluggable interface for user/password storage.
 * Supports MD5, SHA1 and BCrypt for Basic authentication password storage.
 * Configurable Digest nonce cache size with expiration.
 * Wrapper for legacy http handlers (http.HandlerFunc interface)

 Example usage
 -------------